darzyx/hae-assessment/README.md

 * `redux-logger` — Aids in logging state changes and possible errors to the console (only available outside of production).
 * `redux-thunk` — Allows the writing of curried action creators that return a function instead of an action for conditional/delayed action dispatching.

-More information about client dependencies can be found in the package.json file within the client directory.
+More information about client dependencies can be found in the package.json file within the [`client/`](https://github.com/josedarioxyz/hae-assessment/tree/master/client) directory.

 ## Getting Started